 Inflation hedges aren’t necessarily great investments when inflation is low, and you probably wouldn’t want to build a whole portfolio around them.
 However, putting some money into them helps ensure that when the dollar takes a dive, your whole portfolio doesn’t dive along with it.

 Investing in real estate protects you from inflation in another way as well.
-It’s often possible to buy a property with a fixed-rate mortgage, which means the payments stay the same over the life of the loan.
+If you buy a property with a fixed-rate mortgage, the payments will stay the same over the life of the loan.
 If inflation is at a steady 3%, then you’ll make your final payment on a 30-year mortgage with dollars that have shrunk in value by nearly 60%.
 It’ll be like paying only $0.41 for each dollar you owe.

-There are many ways to take advantage of real estate as an inflation hedge.
-You can buy homes and flip them, rent them out on a yearly basis, rent them out as short-term vacation properties.
-Or you can invest in real estate indirectly through real estate investment trusts and crowdfunding websites such as Groundfloor, which let you make a small share of another person’s mortgage loan.
+You can also invest in real estate indirectly through real estate investment trusts and crowdfunding websites such as Groundfloor.
+These platforms let you make a small share of another person’s mortgage loan.

 As noted above, bonds in general aren’t a good bet for keeping ahead of inflation.
-However, there’s one type of bond that’s specifically designed to address this issue.
+However, some bonds are specifically designed to address this issue.
 The U.S. Treasury offers two types of inflation-adjusted bonds that are guaranteed to keep up with inflation and offer a small return on top of that.

 The best known type of inflation-adjusted bond is Treasury Inflation Protected Securities (TIPS).
 Like other bonds, TIPS pay a fixed interest rate — but their actual face value rises and falls to match inflation.
 When they mature, you get not the original face value but the inflation-adjusted value.
-(However, if there has been deflation in the meantime, you get the full face value, so you don’t risk losing money.)
+(However, if deflation occurs, you still get the full face value, so you can’t lose money.)

 The other type of inflation-adjusted Treasury bond is Series I savings bonds, or I-bonds.
 These pay a fixed annual rate, plus a variable rate that’s linked to the inflation rate.
 When you cash them in, you get the full value of the bond plus the accumulated value of all the interest it’s earned.